-- If your desired accommodation is within the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" and you need 3 days), submit the Request for Missed Term Work Accommodations form (http://uoft.me/PSY-MTW) and attach a copy of your letter.
-Specify how many days extension you are requesting on the request form. - If your desired accommodation is outside the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" but you need more time than that) you will need to meet with your AccessAbility consultant and have them email Keely (keely.hicks@utoronto.ca) detailing the accommodations required.
+- If your desired accommodation is within the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" and you need 3 days): - 1.
+Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW). - 2.
+Email the form and your Accommodation Letter to Keely Hicks (keely.hicks@utoronto.ca). - If your desired accommodation is outside the scope of your Accommodation Letter (ex. your letter includes "extensions of up to 7 days" but you need more time than that): - 1.
+Contact your AccessAbility consultant and have them email Keely Hicks (keely.hicks@utoronto.ca) detailing the accommodations required.